 Expert advice on new construction purchases

-While scoping out newer neighborhoods hunting new construction, having a knowledgeable agent at your side is crucial. is here to help you navigate the seeming infinite number of new homes today to pick one that's been built for your family.
+While touring newer additions searching new construction, having a knowledgeable Realtor at your side is important. will be your guide when navigating the sea of new homes today to pick one that's right for you.

-For example, if a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+For example, if a property has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently finished, don't count on being able to get a deal.
+However, if a home was just finished, don't count on being able to get a deal.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+At David Massey Real Estate, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at